publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stD/ptI/ch805/m__us_usc_t10_s8033.md

         (4) exercise supervision, consistent with the authority assigned to commanders of unified or specified combatant commands under chapter 6 of this title, over such of the members and organizations of the Air Force as the Secretary determines;

-        (5) perform the duties prescribed for him by [section 171 of this title][/us/usc/t10/s171] and other provisions of law; and
+        (5) perform the duties prescribed for him by sections 171 and 2547 of this title and other provisions of law, including pursuant to [section 8040 of this title][/us/usc/t10/s8040]; and

         (6) perform such other military duties, not otherwise assigned by law, as are assigned to him by the President, the Secretary of Defense, or the Secretary of the Air Force.